dcycle/starterkit-drupalsite/README.md

 * Opcache is turned on because "build" mode is not designed to do development.
 * Code is copied to the container, so your container will have everything it needs to run.

-./scripts/docker-compose.sh instead of docker-compose
+./scripts/docker-compose.sh instead of docker compose
 -----

-The `docker-compose` command will, by default, use `docker-compose.yml`, but in our setup, `docker-compose.yml` by itself is not valid, because we have several environment types (dev, build, ...).
+The `docker compose` command will, by default, use `docker-compose.yml`, but in our setup, `docker-compose.yml` by itself is not valid, because we have several environment types (dev, build, ...).
 Using `./scripts/docker-compose.sh` will find the right environment type based on the contents of the unversioned `.env` file.
 For example, if the environment type is "dev", we will use, automatically, `docker-compose.yml` but also `docker-compose.dev.yml` as described in ./scripts/dev/env.txt.

 Local and environment-specific settings
 -----